cbk914/http-request-smuggler/README.md

 Replace <url> with the URL you want to test.

 By default, the script will test for all known request smuggling techniques.
 You can also specify a single technique to test using the -t option.
-For example, to test only the CL.TE technique, you can run the following command:
+For example, to test only the CLTE technique, you can run the following command:

-  python http-request-smuggler.py -u <url> -t CL.TE.
+  python http-request-smuggler.py -u <url> -t CLTE

 If you encounter any errors, you can run the script with the -d option to print them to the screen.
 For example:

-  python http-request-smuggler.py -u <url> -d.
+  python http-request-smuggler.py -u <url> -d

 # References
 OWASP ASVS (Application Security Verification Standard) section V12.3 covers testing for request smuggling vulnerabilities: https://owasp.org/www-project-web-security-testing-guide/latest/4-Web_Application_Security_Testing/07-Input_Validation_Testing/15-Testing_for_HTTP_Splitting_Smuggling